CRH

 - Adrenalin6

-- Reciprocal (mutual) neuronal connections exist between CRH and noradrenergic cells in the locus coeruleus.
-CRH and noradrenaline thereby stimulate each other, primarily by means of noradrenergic α1-receptors.83
+- There are reciprocal (mutual) neuronal connections between CRH and noradrenergic cells in the locus coeruleus.
+CRH and noradrenaline thus stimulate each other, primarily via noradrenergic α1 receptors.83

-This allows the HPA axis, autonomic nervous system, and cardiovascular system to interact to produce both short-term and sustained stress responses.
+This enables the interaction between the HPA axis, the autonomic nervous system and the cardiovascular system to generate both short-term and long-term stress reactions.

-- Reciprocal (mutual) neuronal connections exist between CRH and noradrenergic cells in the locus coeruleus.
-CRH and noradrenaline thereby stimulate each other, primarily by means of noradrenergic α1-receptors.83
+- There are reciprocal (mutual) neuronal connections between CRH and noradrenergic cells in the locus coeruleus.
+CRH and noradrenaline thus stimulate each other, primarily via noradrenergic α1 receptors.83

 - Serotonin97